 Having Pacific Heating & Air Conditioning install an air purifier for you in the El Cajon area will lead to:

-To schedule your Air Quality Services in La Mesa CA, just email us!Scrub Your Air
+To schedule your Air Quality Services in San Diego CA, just email us!Scrub Your Air

 The desire to leak-proof our homes and seal up old ducts has compounded our air quality issues.
 Many modern IAQ issues could actually be fixed by bringing fresh air in.
 That’s where air exchangers (aka ventilators) come in.
 They use one fan system to blow indoor air out and another to pull outside air in.
 This stops pollutants from overstaying their welcome and alleviates many of the symptoms of "Sick Building Syndrome.”

-Air exchangers offer the following benefits to people in the San Diego area:
+Air exchangers offer the following benefits to people in the La Mesa area:

 Over time, dust and germs build up in your home’s ductwork.
 Vacuuming your registers can help but won’t reach things deep inside your ductwork.
 Getting duct cleaning done every few years can help remove long-standing odors and remove the irritants caught by other items on this list.

 Sometimes a simple duct cleaning isn't enough to fix an air quality problem in El Cajon.
 Old ductwork develops leaks over time.
 Though usually thought of as a ventilation issue, this can have an impact on the quality of your air.
 Fortunately, Pacific is a full-service HVAC provider with the ability to repair, seal, and replace leaky ductwork.